MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 6. On the right side of the screen, under the properties tab, update the **Text** control property to **“Visit Details”**.

-7. Click in the gray area to see the updated text on your Details screen.
+7. Click in the gray background to see the updated text on your Details screen.

 8. Using the navigation on the left, select **EditScreen1** (you may need to scroll down to see this on the Tree view).